Skip to Content

 This is an in-person camp that is going virtual this year.

-You can get live support while the camp is in session, and you'll have access to the materials online from one year from your date of purchase.
+You can get live support while the camp is in session, and you'll have access to the materials online for one year from your date of purchase.

 Here's what's going to be covered: